UMichStatistics/ComputingClub/content/talk/intro_purr/index.md

   region:
   postcode:
   country:
-summary: "Introduction session & presentation of the purrr R package"
+summary: ""
-abstract: "Presentation of the Computing commitee, discussion.
-Presentation of the R package `purrr`."
+abstract: "Presentation of the Computing club and discussion of its purpose and means.
+Presentation of the R package `purrr` for functional programming."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.